-The Owners will be required to:
+Consistent with the adjacent property, the Owners will be required to:

-- Hire a qualified consultant to inventory the proposed building envelopes to: - Identify and mark trees that could serve as bat maternal roosts; - Mark and retain snags that are greater than 50cm in diameter at breast height, that are not a safety risk; - Conduct a stick nest survey to ensure there are no Bald Eagle nests; - To protect Fish Habitat, the recommendation was to maintain a 30m shoreline buffer.
+- Hire a qualified consultant to inventory the proposed building envelopes to: - o Identify and mark trees that could serve as bat maternal roosts; - Mark and retain snags that are greater than 50cm in diameter at breast height, that are not a safety risk; - Conduct a stick nest survey to ensure there are no Bald Eagle nests; - To protect Fish Habitat, the recommendation was to maintain a 30m shoreline buffer.
 Any new dwellings be located outside of the 30m buffer.

 The Owners will be required to enter into a Site Plan Control Agreement with the City of North Bay related to the individual development of each property.
-The Site Plan Control Agreement will address all aspects of site development including but not limited to building envelopes, setbacks, vegetative buffers, shoreline development, septic system location, septic system monitoring and all recommendations from the Stormwater Management (Phosphorus Reduction) Study and Landscaping Plan" prepared by Michalski Nielsen Associates Limited dated November 2019 or the recommendations for the Peer Review prepared by Hutchison Environmental Services, at the Owners sole expense.
+The Site Plan Control Agreement will address all aspects of site development including but not limited to building envelopes, setbacks, vegetative buffers, shoreline development, septic system location, septic system monitoring and all recommendations from the Stormwater Management (Phosphorus Reduction) Study and Landscaping Plan" prepared by Michalski Nielsen Associates Limited dated November 2019 or the recommendations for the Peer Review prepared by Hutchison Environmental Services for 215 Ross Drive, at the Owners sole expense.